hmnaik/audioProcessing/README.txt

 2. processManualCalls.py
 The script creates cross correlation from the annotated data.
 The processing is same as the automated method explained earlier.

 -- Part 2
-* Process combined data for audio localization.
+*Process combined data for audio localization.

 -- Part 3

-File 1
+1. CORR_directcalc_corrweight_iterPer1_nofitv.py

 * Process final results to get combined audio files.

-# Get Optimisation for x,y,z and timing for the sound source based on time difference of arrival (tdoa) from the mic data
+Get Optimisation for x,y,z and timing for the sound source based on time difference of arrival (tdoa) from the mic data
-# RUN CORR_directcalc_corrweight_iterPer1_nofitv.py
+--> RUN CORR_directcalc_corrweight_iterPer1_nofitv.py
-python CORR_directcalc_corrweight_iterPer1_nofitv.py correlationbased/correlation_11-15.csv >OUTcorr_11-15
+--> python CORR_directcalc_corrweight_iterPer1_nofitv.py correlationbased/correlation_11-15.csv >OUTcorr_11-15
-#

 # OR use the script run and run_manual
 # Note that the column number was different for the automated and the manual files
-#

-# Concatenate output files using cat
+Concatenate output files using cat
-#
-# CHECK the Goodness of the Fit, (actually the residual, the smaller the better, which is the  sum of the square difference
-# Ignore those localisation from further analysis where:
+CHECK the Goodness of the Fit, (actually the residual, the smaller the better, which is the  sum of the square difference Ignore those localisation from further analysis where:
-# - any parameter value is on or very close to the range of the set interval for the fitting
+- any parameter value is on or very close to the range of the set interval for the fitting
-# - any parameter value is at the initial value of the optimisation
+- any parameter value is at the initial value of the optimisation
-# - where the remaining residuals are still high
+- where the remaining residuals are still high

-#
-# Result: OUTiter2_all17_newAll_6.xlsx
+Output: OUTiter2_all17_newAll_6.xlsx
-# save gettracks... into csv,
+save gettracks... into csv,

-File 2

-#
+2. getviconlocation_and_distance.py

 # Get VICON data for the same time instances
-# RUN getviconlocation_and_distance.py
+RUN getviconlocation_and_distance.py

 #python getviconlocation_and_distance.py gettracks_manualForDist.csv >OUTloc_manual

-#
-# Input files> gettracks_7th.csv, gettracks_8th.csv, gettracks_9th.csv, gettracks_10th.csv, gettracks_manualForDist.csv
+Input files: gettracks_7th.csv, gettracks_8th.csv, gettracks_9th.csv, gettracks_10th.csv, gettracks_manualForDist.csv
-# Resulting OUTput files
-# (OUTloc_7th, OUTloc_8th, OUTloc_9th, OUTloc10th, OUTloc_manual
+output: OUTloc_7th, OUTloc_8th, OUTloc_9th, OUTloc10th, OUTloc_manual

-#
-# concatenate using cat.
-Calc. distances in Excel (for simplicity)
-# Get if ID can be assigned based on distance of the sound from closest and from the second closet individual's backpack marker pattern
+concatenate using cat.
+Calc. distances in Excel (for simplicity).
+Get if ID can be assigned based on distance of the sound from closest and from the second closet individual's backpack marker pattern (Possible future improvement: use backpack orientation (quaternions) to have a better estimate for the location of the head.
-#
-# (Possible future improvement: use backpack orientation (quaternions) to have a better estimate for the location of the head.
 Pro: more accurate for vocalisation.
 Con: maybe less accurate due to marker pattern false recognition flips; less accurate for sounds other then calls

-#
-# Resulting data files:
-# OUTlocID_alldays1.csv, OUTlocID_manual1.csv
-# OUTloc_all_12.xls
+Final result: OUTlocID_alldays1.csv, OUTlocID_manual1.csv, OUTloc_all_12.xls